What Does UFC Stand For? UFC Meaning & Must-Know Facts

 The original concept was for an eight-man, single-elimination tournament.
 The tournament would be called “War of the Worlds,” with the idea being that martial artists from different disciplines would compete without weight classes and minimal rules to find out which discipline would come out on top.
 The tournament was the inspiration for the “Gracies in Action” video series, where Gracie jiu-jitsu students would take on a variety of martial artists.
 They would do so using a wide array of disciplines, such as kickboxing, kung fu, and karate in Vale Tudo matches.
 The tournament would be held under no-holds-barred combat to find out which was the best martial art.

 One of the major misconceptions about both the UFC and MMA is that they are one and the same.
-However, there are some big differences between the two, and it helps to know what those are.
-So let’s do a breakdown on each to find out what it is, what it’s about, and how it differs from the other.
+There are some big differences between the two, and it helps to know what those are.
+Let’s do a breakdown on each to find out what it is, what it’s about, and how it differs from the other.
 This will help you have better definitions of the word and understand what is going on with the acronyms.

 The first difference between the two is that one is a sport while the other is an organization.
 Mixed martial arts is a term that can be originated when discussing the first UFC event, UFC 1.
 The term itself is recent, but the sport goes all the way back to Ancient Greece.
 During that time, athletes would compete in matches featuring hand-to-hand combat.
 The only moves made illegal were eye-gouging and biting.